samzilverberg/cordova-mixpanel-plugin/README.md

 ## Contributing and Testing

-contributions of all sorts to the source code are more than welcome. any contribution will be noted in the changeslog (for FAME! :-D ).
+Contributions of all sorts to the source code are more than welcome.
+Any contribution will be noted in the changelog (for FAME! :-D ).

 Please try to test your contributions using your cordova project or a dummy test project.
 You may use mine which i've published to NPM: